Nithur-M/work-from-anywhere/software-engineer-jobs.md

 &lt;li&gt;Priority Pass for travel and travel upgrades for long haul company events&lt;/li&gt;
 &lt;/ul&gt;
 &lt;h3&gt;About Canonical&lt;/h3&gt;
-&lt;p&gt;Canonical is a pioneering tech firm that is at the forefront of the global move to open source.
-As the company that publishes Ubuntu, one of the most important open source projects and the platform for AI, IoT and the cloud, we are changing the world on a daily basis.
+&lt;p&gt;Canonical is a pioneering tech firm at the forefront of the global move to open source.
+As the company that publishes Ubuntu, one of the most important open-source projects and the platform for AI, IoT, and the cloud, we are changing the world of software.
 We recruit on a global basis and set a very high standard for people joining the company.
-We expect excellence - in order to succeed, we need to be the best at what we do.&lt;/p&gt;
-&lt;p&gt;Canonical has been a remote-first company since its inception in 2004.​ Work at Canonical is a step into the future, and will challenge you to think differently, work smarter, learn new skills, and raise your game.
-Canonical provides a unique window into the world of 21st-century digital business.&lt;/p&gt;
+We expect excellence; in order to succeed, we need to be the best at what we do.
+Most colleagues at Canonical have worked from home since our inception in 2004.​ Working here is a step into the future and will challenge you to think differently, work smarter, learn new skills, and raise your game.&lt;/p&gt;
 &lt;h3&gt;Canonical is an equal opportunity employer&lt;/h3&gt;
 &lt;p&gt;We are proud to foster a workplace free from discrimination.
 Diversity of experience, perspectives, and background create a better work environment and better products.&lt;a href=&quot;https://canonical.com/careers/diversity/identity&quot;&gt; Whatever your identity, we will give your application fair consideration.&lt;/a&gt;&lt;/p&gt;
 &lt;p&gt;&amp;nbsp;&lt;/p&gt;